If you have been teaching Pilates Mat for at least one year and would like to increase your knowledge and revenue, you have come to the right place!

 You will have people flocking to your classes when you start teaching Pilates mat in proper order, as well as extras like the standing footwork, wall, and 2x4 work.
 Your clients' feet will feel better, their posture will improve, and their booties will be higher and tighter.
 Who wouldn't want that?

-In the four following videos, I cover the Intermediate and Advanced Pilates mat exercises and how to progress clients into them.
+In the four following online workshops, I cover the Intermediate and Advanced Pilates mat exercises and how to progress clients into them.
 You will also learn how to modify the Pilates mat exercises for many common injuries, including back pain, and when and why to use props in your class.

 Clients Love Consistency